fiirefly24/belajar-python/definition.md

     Scope resolution (LEGB)
     1. Local 2.
 Enclosed 3.
 Global 4.
 Built-in

+## OOP (Object-Oriented Programming)
+    A bundel of related attributes (variables) and methods (functions) Need a "class" to create many objects
+### Class
+    (Blueprint) used to design the structure and layout of an object m

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.